 The center also has a wide selection of Louisiana gifts available for sale.
 Browse through a library of books for adults and children, Cajun and zydeco music cd’s, toys, and crafts.
 Bring your junior ranger to the park to get one step closer to owning a junior ranger badge.

 Every Saturday, music, crafts, and Cajun cooking demos take place at the center.
 Visitors can learn how to Cajun waltz during the interpretive musical performances or learn more about hand quilting in the crafting exhibit.
-It’s become a Saturday tradition to head straight to the Liberty Theatre after the center closes for the Rendez-vous des Cajuns, a popular live radio show featuring Cajun and Zydeco Music.
+That evening is Rendez-vous des Cajuns, a popular live radio show featuring Cajun and Zydeco Music.
 You can keep up with the center’s special Saturday programs at NPS.gov.

 Ici on parle français.
 French is spoken here.